mattloose/RUscriptsdocs/docs/offline.md

                         The path to the folder containing the downloads directory with fast5 reads to analyse - e.g.
                         C:\data\minion\downloads (for windows).
+    -length LENGTH, --library-length LENGTH
+                        Provide the average expected length of your library.
+                        This offset will be applied to reads that are likely to extend into your region of interest on either strand.
     -o OUTPUT_FOLDER, --output OUTPUT_FOLDER
                         Path to a folder to symbolically place reads representing match and not match.